VincentPauley/movie-rest-api/README.md

 ### Backend

-[X] - POST route for create movie
-[ ] - POST call that allows for optional create movie with genres [ ] - POST genres needs to delete all prior entries for the movie [ ] - find genres by movie ID
+[ ] - POST call that allows for optional create movie with genres [ ] - POST genres needs to delete all prior entries for the movie
-[ ] - find movies by genre ID
-[X] - GET movies list that includes genres
-[ ] - Search by movie title
-[X] - movie count
-[ ] - count by genre
-[ ] - matches/showing display for when records are visible.

-- DIGRESSION:

-  - Search is painfully slow to the point of Beach-Ballig
-    :plan:

-  [X] - put a limit on record return
-  [X] - create a debounce on search to stall and avoid unnecessary computations

-  - allow for back-end search for title.
-  - handle pagination

-  :pagination plan:

-  - no need to add another field, ORDER BY id works and is already randomized due to ID generation.

-  - perhaps search requires 2+ letters but doesn't paginate?

-- Plan:

-  [X] - 1. search include genres so there can be some visualization [ ] - 2. get single record that includes genre as well.

 - enhancements & bugs